Greenwashing in Sustainable Tourism & Responsible Travel

 We include information on their standards, certifications and accreditations – but these are not a pre-requisite and this is why:

-Certification and Accreditation in tourism
+Certification and Accreditation in Tourism

 In order to substantiate green claims, some organisations follow a process to verify and certify that their tourism products (eg. accommodation, tours, venues or attractions) meet predetermined standards.